 Members shall pay all workers a wage rate for normal hours worked, not including overtime, based on the higher of either the applicable legal or collective agreement minimum wage plus associated statutory benefits, or the prevailing industry standards, or where possible a living wage.
-Wages paid on a performance-related basis shall not be less than the higher of either the applicable legal or collective agreement minimum wage plus associated statutory benefits, or statutory benefits, or collective agreement minimum wage.
 Wages paid on a performance-related basis shall not be less than the higher of either the applicable legal or collective agreement minimum wage plus associated statutory benefits, or the prevailing industry standards for a normal working week.
 Members shall ensure that comparable wages are given to all workers for carrying out work of equal value, with processes to assess and remediate any potential wage disparity that discriminates against any category of workers.

-- The legal minimum wage varies with region, type of facility and skill level of the worker: be careful to identify and understand the applicable law in all countries of operation. - If you have part-time workers, calculate pro rata wages for them based on full-time annual rates. - Aim to ensure that the minimum wage you pay is high enough for workers to maintain a normal standard of living (that is, a 'living wage').
+- The legal minimum wage varies with region, type of facility and skill level of the worker: be careful to identify and understand the applicable law in all countries of operation. - If you have part-time workers, calculate pro rata wages for them based on full-time annual rates. - · Aim to ensure that the minimum wage you pay is high enough for workers to maintain a normal standard of living (that is, a 'living wage').
 A living wage is not always the same as the statutory minimum wage and can vary a lot between and within countries (see box 'Living wage').